raspibolt/raspibolt/raspibolt_6B_btc_rpc_explorer.md

 ### Introduction

-A good way of improving your privacy and reliance in your own node, is to use it's data when you need to check some information in the blockchain like an address balance or transactions information.
+A good way of improving your privacy and reliance in your own node, is to use its data when you need to check some information in the blockchain like an address balance or transactions information.

-[BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer) provides a lightweight and easy to use web platform to accomplish just that.
+[BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer) provides a lightweight and easy to use web interface to accomplish just that.
-It's a database-free, self-hosted Bitcoin block explorer, via RPC.
+It's a database-free, self-hosted Bitcoin block explorer, querying Bitcoin Core and optionally Electrs via RPC.
 Built with Node.js, express, bootstrap-v4.

 ### Preparations